 Melissa Reynolds, Princeton University

 Melissa Reynolds is historian of the book whose research focuses on the circulation of “practical” knowledge in late medieval and early modern England.
 She recently received her PhD in History from Rutgers University and in Fall 2019 will be a Lecturer in History and Cotsen Postdoctoral Fellow in the Society of Fellows in the Liberal Arts at Princeton University.
 She is at work on her first monograph, How To: Practical Books and the Making of Early Modern England.
-She has been published in the Journal of British Studies and the Washington Post.
+Her work has appeared in the Journal of British Studies and the Washington Post.
 In addition to writing for the Recipes Project, Melissa was also on the transcription team for the Making and Knowing Project and previously served as Editorial Assistant at Speculum, the Journal of the Medieval Academy of America.
 You can follow her on Twitter @melkatrey.

 Department of History University of California, Irvine 200 Murray Krieger Hall Irvine, CA 92697

 Clare Gordon Bettencourt is a PhD candidate in History at UCI.
 Her dissertation, “Bread and Butter Policy: America’s Food Identity Standards, 1938-2018” traces the framing, enforcement, and impact of food identity standards, a body of pure food regulations created and enforced by the Food and Drug Administration.
 Her work appears in the edited volume Proteins, Pathologies and Politics: Dietary Innovation and Disease from the Nineteenth Century.
 She has served as a Food Fellow for the University of California’s Global Food Initiative, and is currently a Pedagogical Fellow with UCI’s Division of Teaching Excellence.
 You can find her on Twitter @dearclare.

 - Julia Jaegle, Max Planck Institute for the History of Science, Berlin